alipay/Ant-Multi-Modal-Framework/prj/cnvid_vtp/README.md

 Check [CODEBASE.md (中文)](https://github.com/alipay/Ant-Multi-Modal-Framework/blob/main/prj/cnvid_vtp/CODEBASE_CN.md) or [CODEBASE.md (English)](https://github.com/alipay/Ant-Multi-Modal-Framework/blob/main/prj/cnvid_vtp/CODEBASE_EN.md) for instructions of codebase downloading and model pre-training (CNVid-3.5M).

-## Benchmark

-Check [BENCHMARK.md](https://github.com/alipay/Ant-Multi-Modal-Framework/blob/main/prj/cnvid_vtp/BENCHMARK.md) for instructions of benchmark downloading and model fine-tuning (CNVid-3.5M).

-We have already prepared the benchmark, but we still need some time to obtain the external disclosure authorization from our group.
-All benchmarks are planned to be published in January 2024.

 ## Citation

 If you find CNVid-3.5M useful, please consider citing the following paper: